rwxrob/zet/20220110192011/README.md

-# Book Ideas from SKILSTAK Publishing
+# Ideas for SKILSTAK Books to Write

-* Active Autodidact, Learn Like the Best
+* Activate Your Autodidact, Learn Like the Best
-* Shell Native Tools, Conquer the Command Line
+* Become a Shell Native, Conquer the Command Line
 * Just Enough Networking
 * Polyglot Programmer, Learn to Code in Go, Python, and Javascript